Osseointegration

 Implant installation Surgery: After the treatment plan has been finalized, the surgical installation of dental implants is conducted.
 This operation is usually performed under local anesthetic or sedation to guarantee the patient's comfort.
 During surgery, titanium implants are precisely inserted into the jawbone at the location of the missing teeth.

-Healing and Osseointegration: After implant implantation, the healing and osseointegration process begins.
+Healing: After implant implantation, the healing process begins.
 During this phase, which usually lasts many months, the titanium implants progressively merge with the bone tissue.
-The time of osseointegration varies according on bone quality and the patient's overall health.
+The time varies according on bone quality and the patient's overall health.
 Temporary restorations may be used to preserve aesthetics and function during the healing process.

 Restorative Phase: The restorative phase occurs once osseointegration is complete and the implants are stably implanted into the jawbone.
 This entails attaching abutments to the implants, which act as connections between the implants and the artificial teeth.
 Custom-made prosthetic teeth, such as crowns, bridges, or dentures, are then constructed and fitted to the abutments to restore dental function and appearance.